The-Tornado-Project/Tornado/README.md

 - **Developer Friendly:** Offers an extensive API and comprehensive documentation to make plugin development straightforward and efficient.
 - **Resource Efficient:** Optimized memory management and CPU usage to handle more players with fewer resources.
-- **Error Codes:** With the code it gives for each error, it is understood within seconds what the problem is.
-You can check [codes.txt](/codes.txt) for the meanings of error codes.

 ## Getting Started
 [Coming Soon]